File a complaint of discrimination or harassment

 We will make every effort to process your complaint within 15 months.

-This is the timeframe established for regular cases in our Declaration of Services to Citizens.
+This is the timeframe established for regular cases in our Declaration of Services to Citizens (French only).
 Complex cases may take longer.

 You will receive an update at each of the following stages:

 - Receipt of your complaint: You will receive verbal or written acknowledgement that we have received your complaint.

 - Opening your file: You will be informed in writing whether your complaint is admissible.
 If it is, we open a file and proceed with our investigation.